team-thyme/soundboard/README.md

 - Add wav/mp3/ogg files to `samples/` to instantly add them to the API
 - Searching for specific samples
 - Telegram API
+- Have multiple samples with the same name by suffixing them with digits
 - Contains maximum overkill

 Samples not included!